reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 Right.
 What we did above was to convert the output mapped file from the format sam to bam, then we sorted this file and created an index for it.
 This will be a standard procedure most of the time that you will be producing and visualizing a mapping: samtools `view`, `sort` and `index`.
 To know more about samtools, go to its [webpage](https://samtools.github.io)

 Now, we want to visualize one contig with the reads mapped to back to it.
-So we need to extract one contig from the \*.sorted.bam file that contains mappings for all contigs assembled.
-To use IGV we need to visualize one contig at a time.
-The steps are:
+So we need to extract one contig from the `<outputname_you_chose>.sorted.bam` file (which contains mappings for all contigs assembled).
+Extracting the mapping information from a specific contig will make it easier/faster to load that information on IGV, which is the software we'll use to inspect our contig.
+The steps for doing the extraction are:

      1\.
-Extract a bam file for one contig from `<outputname_you_chose>.sorted.bam` and make a `samtools index` for it;
+Extract a bam file for one contig from `<outputname_you_chose>.sorted.bam` and create an index for it (`samtools index`);
      2\.
-Extract the fasta file for the contig you have chosen and make a `samtools faidx` for it
+Extract the fasta file for the contig you have chosen and make an index for it (`samtools faidx`);

 Bellow you see the steps detailed: